 - Check the Social Security Death Index website.

-- Check local hospitals and homeless shelters (they may not give you information, but check with them anyway).
+- Check local hospitals and homeless shelters (they may not give you information, but you can check with them anyway).

 - Provide any other information you have to explain why you can't find your spouse and/or don’t have any other information to follow up on.